 TMDLs in WSDOT's NPDES Municipal Stormwater Permit

 The NPDES Municipal Stormwater Permit requires WSDOT to comply with requirements in applicable TMDLs approved by the EPA.
-Ecology, WSDOT’s Municipal Stormwater Permit administrator, adds new applicable TMDLs to WSDOT’s permit at least every 18 months.
-In March 2012, Ecology modified WSDOT’s permit and added 15 new TMDLs.
-The permit now includes 26 TMDLs statewide (pdf 671 kb).
+Ecology, WSDOT’s Municipal Stormwater Permit administrator, reissued WSDOT's permit in March 2014.
+The permit now includes 28 TMDLs statewide (pdf 671 kb).

 WSDOT's Programmatic Approach